Deltora Quest (TV series): Story

-The Shadow Lord, an evil sorcerer and The Lord of Shadows which comes from The Shadowlands, has taken over Deltora by destroying a magical object known as The Belt of Deltora and scattering the seven gems that give it power, which is Deltora's only protection against him.
+The Shadow Lord, an evil sorcerer from the Shadowlands and The Lord of Shadows, has taken over Deltora by destroying the magical Belt of Deltora, which is Deltora's only protection against him, and scattering the seven gems that give it power.
 On his sixteenth birthday, Lief, son of Jarred the blacksmith of Deltora's capital city Del, and his wife Anna, is given the repaired Belt and told the truth; that his father was the best friend of the former king, Endon, and helped him escape with his wife and unborn child when the Shadow Lord took over.
 Accompanied by Barda, a former palace guard, and given a map of Deltora showing where the seven gems of the Belt are believed to be, Lief sets out to restore the gems to the Belt and save the land.
 Their first destination is the Forests of Silence.

-After meeting a girl named Jasmine who has been alone ever since her parents were taken by the Shadow Lord's soldiers when she was seven, Lief and Barda are directed to the location of the first gem.
-After destroying the guardian Gorl, they find the Topaz and continue to the Lake of Tears, accompanied by Jasmine after she is encouraged by the spirit of her now-deceased mother.
-Along the way, they meet a silent man named Manus and with his help defeat Jin and Jod, two of the sorceress Thaegan's thirteen children.
-Eventually, after discovering the existence of a resistance against the Shadow Lord, they reach the Lake and persuade the gem's guardian, the monster Soldeen, to give it to them.
-However, they are forced to fight with Thaegan and retrieve the Ruby.
-Thaegan is defeated when Jasmine's raven, Kree, creates a cut in her finger, causing her to lose blood.
-Since Thaegan is a witch, she instantly dies as a result of it, restoring the Lake to its former appearance, Soldeen and the other creatures in the Lake to their original human forms, and the voices of Manus and his people, the Ralads.
+After meeting Jasmine, a girl who has been alone since her parents were taken by the Shadow Lord's soldiers when she was seven, Lief and Barda are directed to the location of the first gem.
+After destroying the guardian Gorl, they find the Topaz and continue to the Lake of Tears, with Jasmine joining them after being encouraged by the spirit of her now-deceased mother.
+Along the way, they meet Manus, a silent man who helps them defeat Jin and Jod, two of the sorceress Thaegan's thirteen children.
+After discovering the existence of a resistance against the Shadow Lord, they reach the Lake and persuade the gem's guardian, the monster Soldeen, to give it to them.
+However, they are forced to fight Thaegan and retrieve the Ruby.
+Thaegan is defeated when Jasmine's raven, Kree, cuts her finger, causing her to lose blood.
+Since Thaegan is a witch, she dies as a result, restoring the Lake to its former appearance, Soldeen and the other creatures in the Lake to their original human forms, and the voices of Manus and his people, the Ralads.